How will school support my child?

 Looked after children

-The SENDco, Head of Year and LAC lead, Mrs Fiona Green, hold professional meetings to ensure pupils who are looked after by the local authority and have additional needs are supported to the best of our ability.
-Mrs Green works closely with sending and receiving schools as well as the local authority’s virtual school.
-Termly meetings are held to detail any additional support and its effectiveness.
+The SENDco and Director of Student Welfare (Lead DSL), Mrs Berry, hold professional meetings to ensure pupils who are looked after by the local authority and have additional needs are supported to the best of our ability.
+Meetings are held to detail any additional support and its effectiveness